-Michael Whitaker is Vice President of Emerging Solutions for ICF.
-He specializes in advancing organizational approaches to innovation and emerging solution development for both the public and private sectors.
-His particular focus is on building sustainable cultures of innovation that effectively balance the tensions between execution and innovation in non-product organizations and in developing strategies for making innovation relevant to the everyday jobs of employees.
-As part of this work, he has been leading discussions on how to move beyond innovation labs to more complete innovation systems that are better integrated into the performance engine of an organization.
+As our senior vice president of emerging solutions, Michael specializes in advancing organizational approaches to innovation and emerging solution development for the public and private sectors.
+His particular focus is on building sustainable cultures of innovation that effectively balance the tensions between execution and innovation in non-product organizations.
+He also develops strategies for making innovation relevant to employees’ everyday jobs.
+As part of this work, he has led discussions on how to move beyond innovation labs to more complete innovation systems that are better integrated into the performance engine of an organization.

 Michael was co-founder of Symbiotic Engineering and is a member of the Institute for Innovation at the American Council for Technology and Industry Advisory Council (ACT-IAC).
 Michael regularly publishes and speaks on topics related to thought leadership, advancing innovation, and analytics initiatives.
 In 2017, Federal Computer Week recognized him as a “FCW Rising Star,” and ACT-IAC named him “Rookie of the Year” for his work in advancing organizational innovation.

 B.S., Stanford University